 Its light white sand, with the turquoise and crystalline waters, turn this beach into an idyllic beach, seems that we are not in the Mediterranean Sea.
 It's recommended to go with children, also it has a Restaurant & Coffee called Susy.
-It's the only building on the beach area, so it keeps being a virgin beach
+It's the only building on the beach area, so it keeps being a naturist beach

 We can't miss in this list of best beaches of Menorca, the famous Macarelleta Beach, the young sister of Cala Macarella, from where we will need to walk 12 minutes.

 Cala Macarelleta is even more wrapped in cliffs than its sister, and it doesn't have any building.
-So Macarelleta beach is totally virgin, the sand takes a magic color, and the clean water makes this small beach one of the most envied beaches of Europe.
+So Macarelleta beach is totally naturist, the sand takes a magic color, and the clean water makes this small beach one of the most envied beaches of Europe.

 The coast is rocky, offshore we will find huge sand areas, so it's very recommended to take a diving goggle and a pair of diving fins to practice some snorkel.
 There's a small underwater cave, which might be interesting for the more darings to dive.